 Cost control.
 Cost and cycle-time reduction may be achieved through Lean process management strategies.
 Defect reduction and improved product yield may involve Six Sigma projects.
 It is crucial to utilize key measures for tracking all aspects of your operations management.

-Managing cybersecurity.
-Given the frequency and magnitude of electronic data transfer and storage, the prevalence of cybersecurity attacks, and customer and business requirements around securing information, managing cybersecurity is an essential component of operational effectiveness.
+Security and cybersecurity.
+Given the frequency and magnitude of electronic data transfer and storage, the prevalence of cybersecurity attacks, and customer and business requirements around securing assets and information, managing cybersecurity is an essential component of operational effectiveness.
 Proper management of cybersecurity requires a systems approach that focuses on using key business factors to guide cybersecurity activities and integrating cybersecurity with your overall leadership and management approaches.
 In a dynamic and challenging environment of new threats, risks, and solutions, managing cybersecurity means taking into account your organization’s unique threats, vulnerabilities, and risk tolerances.
 It means determining activities that are important to critical service delivery and to your customers, and prioritizing investments to protect them.
 Cybersecurity may involve training workforce members not directly involved in information technology matters and educating customers, suppliers, and partners.
 It may also involve communicating with these stakeholders to inform them of potential cyber threats, inform them of breaches, and report recovery efforts in order to maintain their confidence in your organization.

 Workplace safety.
 All organizations, regardless of size, are required to meet minimum regulatory standards for workplace and workforce safety; however, high‐performing organizations have processes in place to ensure that they not only meet these minimum standards but also go beyond a compliance orientation to a safety-first commitment.
 This includes designing proactive processes, with input from people directly involved in the work, to ensure a safe working environment.

 Business continuity.
-Efforts to ensure the continuity of operations in an emergency should consider all facets of your operations that are needed to provide your products and services to customers, including supply-chain availability.
+Efforts to ensure the continuity of operations in an emergency should consider all facets of your operations that are needed to provide your products and services to customers, including supply-network availability.
 The specific level of operations that you will need to provide will be guided by your mission and your customers’ needs and requirements.
 For example, a public utility is likely to have a higher need for services than organizations that do not provide an essential function.
 Nonprofit (including government) organizations whose mission is to respond to emergencies will have a high need for service readiness.
 You should also coordinate your continuity‐of-operations efforts with your efforts to ensure the availability of data and information (item 4.2).

-You should carefully plan how you will continue to provide an information technology infrastructure, data, and information in the event of either a natural or man‐made disaster.
+You should carefully plan how you will continue to provide an information technology infrastructure, data, and information in the event of either a natural or human-caused disaster.
 These plans should consider the needs of all your stakeholders, including the workforce, customers, suppliers, partners, and collaborators.
 The plans should be coordinated with your overall plan for business continuity and cybersecurity.